Skip to content

 It's not recommended to engineer processes off the back of the vendor’s database as such processes might cease to work when the vendor software is upgraded (due to changes in the vendor database schema).
 Such database-dependent processes can also create severe challenges for you if you want to change investment management solutions because critical processes are dependent upon access to a vendor’s database.

-We believe that there are equally good, or better, approaches to connectivity and integrations than database access
+We believe that there are equally good, or better, approaches to connectivity and integrations than database access.

 If you’re not as convinced as we are, we’d be more than happy to hear your thoughts on why we might be wrong in our stance on database access – please do contact us.